apache/pekko/akka-docs/src/main/paradox/logging.md

 The default one logs to STDOUT and is registered by default.
 It is not intended to be used for production.
-There is also an @ref:[SLF4J](#slf4j) logger available in the 'akka-slf4j' module.
+There is also an @ref:[SLF4J](#slf4j) logger available in the 'pekko-slf4j' module.

 @@@ note

-If `akka-actor-typed` is available on your classpath, logging will automatically switch to @ref:[SLF4J](#slf4j) instead of the default logger.
-See the  @ref:[Akka typed logging](typed/logging.md#event-bus) docs for more details.
+If `pekko-actor-typed` is available on your classpath, logging will automatically switch to @ref:[SLF4J](#slf4j) instead of the default logger.
+See the  @ref:[Pekko typed logging](typed/logging.md#event-bus) docs for more details.

 @@@